Next: Coverage testing, Previous: Slicing, Up: Trace counts [Contents][Index]

 mdice [-s sortspec] [-l N] [-m module] [-n N] [-p N] [-f N] passfile failfile

-The table can be sorted on the Pass, Fail or Suspicion columns, or a combination of these.
+However, users can also ask for it to be sorted on the Pass, Fail and/or Suspicion columns, or on a combination of these.
 This can be done with the ‘-s’ or ‘--sort’ option.
-The argument of this option is a string made up of any combination of the letters ‘pPfFsS’.
+The argument of this option is a nonempty string consisting of any combination of the letters ‘pPfFdDsS’.
 The letters in the string indicate how the table should be sorted:

 For example the string "SF" means sort the table by suspicion in descending order, and if any two suspicions are the same, then by number of executions in the failing run(s), also in descending order.

-The ‘-m’ or ‘--module’ option limits the output to the given module and any submodules.
+The ‘-m’ or ‘--module’ option, if specified, limits the output to the given module and (if they exist) its submodules.

 The ‘-n’ or ‘--max-name-column-width’ option’s argument gives the maximum width of the column containing predicate and function names.
 If the argument is zero, there is no maximum width.